nachocarballeda/RaspyBot/README.md

 replace "?" for your GPIO numbers. where pins_db = Datapins

-3) Put the TOKEN of your bot in raspybot.py (line 9)
+3) Put the TOKEN string of your bot in token.py

 4) Launch raspybot.py :)